BierOne/ood_coverage/README.md

 # Neuron Activation Coverage: Rethinking Out-of-distribution Detection and Generalization
+**[Warning] The method suffers from the overfitting issue.
+We will re-evaluate our NAC-UE on the OpenOOD v1.5 and update the code and arxiv ASAP.**

-This is the official PyTorch implementation of our NAC-UE: https://arxiv.org/abs/2306.02879.
+[//]: # (This is the official PyTorch implementation of our NAC-UE: https://arxiv.org/abs/2306.02879.)

 ## Usage
 Our dataset and model preparation carefully follows the current OOD state-of-the-art methods, e.g., [MOS](https://arxiv.org/pdf/2105.01879.pdf), [ReAct](https://arxiv.org/abs/2111.12797), [GradNorm](https://arxiv.org/abs/2110.00218), [LINe](https://arxiv.org/abs/2303.13995).